Teen Dating Violence

 It is real.
 It is intense.
 Young people need to be believed.

-We work to create a world free of TDV and domestic violence by working across communities so everyone has the skills to promote healthy relationships and know how to respond to abuse.
+We work to create a world free of TDV and domestic violence by collaborating across communities to ensure people of all ages know how to promote healthy relationships and respond to abuse.

 Training and support for educators

-Teachers and support staff have everyday access to and relationships with students, so we train and support education communities so they have the knowledge and skills to support their students when they disclose, cause harm, or want to learn.
+Teachers and support staff work to build positive relationships with students, so we train and inform education communities to make sure they have the knowledge and skills to support their students when they disclose, cause harm, or want to learn.

 Supporting youth/peer leadership groups

 Young people constantly learn from their peers.
-We support peer to peer educations groups so youth have the skills to bring conversations about relationships and accountability to their communities.
+We support peer to peer educations groups so youth have the skills to foster conversations about relationships and accountability within their communities.

 Workshops for parents/families

-We provide workshops for parents, families, and supportive adults so adults can model healthy relationship behaviors, be empathetic, and have conversations that reinforce lessons learned in school from teachers and peers.
+We provide workshops for parents, families, and supportive adults so they can model healthy relationship behaviors, practice empathetic responses, and have conversations that reinforce positive lessons learned in school from teachers and peers.

 PAVE (Peers Against Violence Educators)

-PAVE is a peer leadership club at Waltham High School.
-PAVE helps youth develop healthy relationships and practice supportive communication skills, engages youth and invested adults as active bystanders in identifying and responding to dating violence, and fosters youth leadership skills.
+PAVE is a peer leadership club held at Waltham High School.
+PAVE helps participating youth develop healthy relationships and practice effective communication skills, engages youth and invested adults as active bystanders in identifying and responding to dating violence, and fosters impactful youth leadership skills.

 You can help